 and Teynham War Memorial, Church of St Mary

-Died of Wounds/Sickness
+Died of Scarlet Fever

 Charles Edward Higgins is the first "Kingsdown and Creekside" casualty of "Kitchener's New Army".
 All the earlier deaths were of experienced soldiers who formed the initial British Expeditionary Force.

 Charles's family history is largely associated with Eastling, which sits immediately south of Newnham.
 In 1841, his great-grandfather, John Higgins, set up home as an agricultural labourer living in the "Old Poor House", next to "Church Field House".
-From that time, most extended family members are agricultural workers but not all – one strand of descendants includes a shop owner/publican ("The Rendezvous" in Sittingbourne).
+From that time, most extended family members are agricultural workers but not all – one strand of this family included a shop owner/publican ("The Rendezvous" in Sittingbourne).
 However, Charles follows his ancestral line of agricultural and general labourers.
 He was born in Eastling, one of three children of James and Eliza (nee Moss) – his elder sister, Florence Lillian, married John T. W. Amos (Faversham/Teynham) and his younger brother, Horace, lived to a ripe old age of 77.
 Memorial records give his father's home address as 9, Sandown Cottages, Teynham - which explains his presence on the civic war memorial in St. Mary's Church.

 In 1901 and 1911 Census's, James appears as a Road Foreman and agricultural labourer living at No.9 Sandown Cottages (opposite Nouds Lane), giving a home by 1911 to his own father, William.
 In a 1904 Directory James is shown as living for a while in 12 or 13 Castle Hill Cottages, Teynham side of Greenstreet Hill.
 So James's and his children's association with Teynham Parish is well established but with a firm link with Eastling.
 In 1911, Charles is a farm labourer lodging in "Lockington Wood" (which I cannot identify), Littlebourne, Canterbury, Kent.
 It is quite possible that he first enlisted in Canterbury from where he found himself recruited into the Royal Engineers – whose HQ was in Gillingham, Kent.
 Alternatively, as his home address in 1915 is given as "Teynham" (9, Sandown Cottages) he may have enlisted in either Sittingbourne or Faversham.
-Records shows him attested (date unknown) into the 112th Railway Company (R.E.) in London.
+Records show him attested (date unknown) into the 112th Railway Company (R.E.) in London.

 We can infer from this that he was then moved to Longmoor, Hampshire which was the main training centre for Railway Companies.
 We can also infer that he was an early recruit as he would have needed some training before experiencing active service?